Catfish have a remarkable ability to travel long distances, which is what makes creeks and streams surprisingly good spots to do some catfishing.

 The Type Of Creek Cover Matters

-When you’re looking at the cover offered in creeks, the type and amount can make a significant difference.
+When looking at the cover offered in Creeks, the type and amount can make a significant difference.

-A snag which is made up from several large logs is far better than a single tree with a limited amount of branches.
+A snag made up of several large logs is far better than a single tree with a limited number of branches.

-If you can find a pool with cover near the head, then you’ve struck catfishing gold.
-This is an excellent place to find feeding catfishing waiting for prey to come to them.
+You’ve struck catfishing gold if you can find a pool with a cover near the head.
+This is an excellent place to find feeding, catfishing, and waiting for prey to come to them.

-Catfish can live in creeks with next to no flow, but it’s far from ideal.
-The best pools will have some water flow in order to replenish oxygen levels and provide a steady source of food.
+Catfish can live in creeks without flow, but it’s far from ideal.
+The best pools will have water flow to replenish oxygen and provide a steady food source.

-Lastly, areas, where a creek narrows significantly, can create pinch points that cause an increase in water flow.
-If these pinch points contain significant amounts of cover, either at the head or tail, then there’s an excellent chance of finding decent amounts of catfish.
+Lastly, areas where a creek narrows significantly can create pinch points that cause an increase in water flow.
+If these pinch points contain significant amounts of cover, either at the head or tail, there’s an excellent chance of finding decent catfish.

 Best Rigs For Catfishing in Creeks